-By the mid-1920s the quality of recorded music had greatly improved and most New Zealand homes owned a record player.
-They played heavy and brittle 78-rpm records imported from overseas companies such as His Master’s Voice (HMV) in Britain.
+By the mid-1920s the quality of recorded music had greatly improved and many New Zealand homes owned a record player.
+These played heavy and brittle 78-rpm records imported from overseas companies such as His Master’s Voice (HMV) in Britain.
 A New Zealand branch of HMV, called Gramophonium, was first established in Wellington by E. J. Hyams in 1913.

 Australasia’s first recording studio opened in Homebush, Sydney, in 1926 and recorded many New Zealand as well as Australian performers.
 Dunedin tenor Ernest McKinlay recorded ballads and Māori songs that sold well in New Zealand.